-The average person has no sense of the history of design and construction of residential Houston area foundations.
+The average person has no sense of the history of the design and construction of residential Houston area foundations.
 The same thing is true of TREC inspectors, real estate agents, and Professional Engineers.

 Consider the definition of performance in the TREC SOP

 The new definition requires the TREC inspector to take into account age and normal wear and tear.
 There is no way an inspector or engineer can do this competently without a basic understanding of the history of Houston residential design and construction.
 Modern slab-on-ground foundations are very different from slab foundations built as recently as the 1990’s

 The original Houston house foundations were made of wood

 The first homes built in Houston were undoubtedly built with wood foundations.
 Wood was the only material readily available.

 The major drawback to using wood as foundation material is that it will inevitably be destroyed by moisture, wood-destroying insects, or fire.
 That is why so few such houses still exist.
 Those that do still exist, do so only because they are carefully maintained.

 The house at the top of this page is called: The Old Place.
 It is the oldest house in Harris County.
 Notice the wood posts being used to elevate the house above the ground.
 Such houses provided very little protection against insects such as mosquitoes, roaches, etc. There was no central heat or air conditioning and no electric power.
 There was no need for electric power as there were neither light bulbs nor electric appliances.

 The Kellum-Noble House, built in 1847, is the oldest building in Houston.
 Surprisingly, the foundation is original.
 The house retains its original brick walls.
 The bricks were made with mud from Nathaniel Kellum’s brickyard on the banks of Buffalo Bayou.

 Since block and pad foundations are founded on the ground surface, they are almost always on unstable soil.
 Block and pad foundations are not suitable for use on expansive soils.